Fuhy/homebrew-cask-upgrade/README.md

 **Update：**

-[Homebrew cask](https://caskroom.github.io) now has supported `brew cask update` command.
+[Homebrew cask](https://caskroom.github.io) now has supported `brew cask upgrade` command.
 This script has no use now😁